Returnal review header image

 Synopsis:

 After crash-landing on a shape-shifting alien planet, Selene finds herself fighting tooth and nail for survival.
 Again and again she’s defeated, forced to restart her journey every time she dies.
+In this roguelike shooter, both the planet and your equipment change with every cycle, forcing you to adapt your play style and take on evolving challenges.

 Publisher: Sony Interactive Entertainment